 Concerning duplicates between IBI, NWS and GLOBAL, PdE, BSH and Ifremer agreed about distribution of providers in the overlaping areas among the 3 PUs.
 This action will imply to design modifications in the operational system, to set up a test system and to operate both of them in paralell during the test phase.

 We prepared the training course CMEMS IBI User & Training Workshop which was held in Lisbon onDecember 10-11.
-We attended the workshop and Fernando Manzano gave the training course..
+We attended the workshop and Fernando Manzano gave the training course.

 During the period May-December 2015 no incident or problem ocurred in the IBI region.
 All the products achieved the target date/time.